chandler-reid/demo/commit-message-guidelines.md

 1. **Keep It Concise**: Commit messages should be brief and to the point.
 Aim for clarity without unnecessary verbosity.

 2. **Focus on the What and Why**: Explain what the commit does and why it's necessary.
 If it fixes an issue, reference the issue number.
+TODO:(cr) - will we be using issues here?
 3. **Use Imperative Mood**: Write commit messages in the imperative mood (e.g., "Add feature" rather than "Added feature").

 4. **Separate Subject and Body**: If necessary, provide a more detailed explanation in the body of the commit message, separated by a blank line.